Tuesday, April 19, 2016

 He is still nostalgic about Sabah and one could sense that it is not unlikely that he might opt to come back to Malaysia after all his children have graduated.

 After living nine years in Auckland, she is now eager to leave Auckland and to settle down in Brisbane, the place where her husband works.
-Since their recent marriage in February 2016, she could not move to Australia because she has yet to obtain her working visa.
+She got married in February 2016 and is expected to move to Australia once her working visa is approved.
 She was obviously happy at the time of our meeting because her visa was finally approved and she could finally move.
 We wish them all happiness and everlasting love!

 No comments: